BRUCE LISKER leaving Mule Creek prison in Paul Ingels' blue truck, Aug 13 2009. Tape

 About Me

-I was wrongfully convicted of murder and sentenced to life in prison.
+I was convicted of murdering my mother and sentenced to life in prison.

 Hawaii (1974).
 Bruce with the family's 8mm camera.
-Decades later, 48 Hours Mysteries featured footage from this day in their episode "The Whole Truth," about his mother's botched murder investigation—and his wrongful conviction for the crime.
-Click to Watch Now.
+Decades later, 48 Hours Mysteries featured footage from this day in its episode "The Whole Truth," about his mother's botched murder investigation and his wrongful conviction for the crime.

 my services